projectacrn/acrn-hypervisor/misc/debug_tools/acrn_crashlog/README.rst

   acrnlog.
-For the log on SOS, the userspace crash log is collected with usercrash, and the kernel crash log is collected with the inherent mechanism like ``ipanic``, ``pstore`` and etc. For the log on AaaG, it's collected with monitoring the change of related folders on the sos image, like ``/data/logs/``. ``acrnprobe`` also provides a flexible way to allow users to configure which crash or event they want to collect through the XML file easily.
+For the log on SOS, the userspace crash log is collected with usercrash, and the kernel crash log is collected with the inherent mechanism like ``ipanic``, ``pstore`` and etc. For the log on AaaG, it's collected with monitoring the change of related folders on the Service VM OS image, like ``/data/logs/``. ``acrnprobe`` also provides a flexible way to allow users to configure which crash or event they want to collect through the XML file easily.